agntcy/slim-spec/draft-agntcy-slim.md

 ## Protocol Overview

-SLIM is designed to work as messaging layer for applications running as workloads in a data center, but also running in a browser or mobile device while guaranteeing end-end security and low-latency communication.
+SLIM is designed to work as a messaging layer for applications running as workloads in a data center, but also running in a browser or mobile device while guaranteeing end-to-end security and low-latency communication.
 SLIM leverages HTTP/2 end to end as a thin waist of the communication stack and avoids the need to create message transcoding along the path.
 By leveraging message encryption via MLS, TLS connection termination along the path does not negatively affect